DanHodges/TheologicalDictionary/council-of-constantinople-381-a-d-first.md

 # Council Of Constantinople (381 A.D.), First.
-Definition of Council Of Constantinople (381 A.D.), First. coming soon.
+The definition of Council Of Constantinople (381 A.D.), First. is coming soon!